Bookmark and Share

 The following weight lifting chart is a PDF file that you can download and print.
 The printable workout chart is almost identical to the Workout Chart template below, but if you use the PDF version, you'll need to create your workout program by hand.
 I'd recommend using the template so that you can save a copy of your plan and make changes easily as you increase your sets/reps and weight.

-Weight Lifting Chart
+Download the Weight Lifting Workout Chart in PDF format.

 Workout Chart Template